ogdtg/tgAPI/README.md

 This will provide you with a dataset containing all the available features.
 You can then choose a specific feature from which you wish to retrieve the data and download it using the `get_geo_data` function.

+Larger Geodata will be downloaded in slices of 1000 features per request, to avoid memory overload.

 ``` r
 geo_data <- get_geo_data(dataset_id = "erdwarme", feature = "Erdwärmesondenbohrungen")